mpvnet-player/mpv.net/README.md

 Please click on the star at the top of the page and like mpv.net at [alternativeto.net](https://alternativeto.net/software/mpv-net/).

-If you want to support the development of mpv.net you can do so with a donation.
+If you want to support the development of mpv.net or express your appreciation you can do so with a donation:

 <https://www.paypal.me/stax76>